 33. Berea College

 There may not be such a thing as free lunch, but is there such a thing as free college?
-At Berea College—ranked 11th in the country for undergraduate teaching by U.S. News in 2014—all students receive full-tuition scholarships.
+At Berea College—ranked the second-most innovative school in the country by U.S. News in 2019—all students receive full-tuition scholarships.
 There’s just one catch: they have to work for it.
 Since students apply for jobs on campus based on their skills, interests, and goals, earning valuable work experience while also earning their keep.
 This approach doubly benefits nursing students, who can apply to work in the student and community clinics to simultaneously pay their tuition and pad their resumes.
 Talk about killing two birds with one stone!

 32. University of Michigan-Ann Arbor